Generating Container Recipes & Images¶

 Temporary Directory for Creating Container Images¶

-The container software that EasyBuild leverages to build container images may be using a temporary directory in a location that doesn’t have sufficient free space.
+The container software that EasyBuild leverages to build container images may be using a temporary directory in a location that does not have sufficient free space.

 You can instruct EasyBuild to pass an alternate location via the

 --container-tmpdir configuration setting.

 For Singularity, the default is to use /tmp, see.
 If

 $SINGULARITY_TMPDIR environment variable will be defined accordingly to let Singularity use that location instead.

 --container-type configuration option, you can specify what type of container recipe/image EasyBuild should generate.
 Possible values are: